AdobeDocs/experience-manager-guides.en/help/product-guide/api-reference/create-activate-package.md

 **Valid values**

-`preview` or `publish` for Cloud Service and `publish` for On-Premise Software
+`preview` or `publish` for Cloud Service and `publish` for On-premise Software

-If the parameter contains an invalid value, then the activation of the package fails.
+- For Cloud Service, if the parameter contains an invalid value, then the package activation fails.

+- For On-premise Software, if the parameter contains an invalid value, the error is logged, and publishing is done using the default value, `publish`.

 The following example shows the API call using the curl command with optional parameter:

     ```XML